Von-tech/holbertonschool-web_back_end/0x00-ES6_basic/README.md

+# Requirements

-# Requirements: Starting Specializations Track from Holbrook, Arizona with bad wifi but back in TULSA tomorrow hopefully!!
+Starting Specializations Track from Holbrook, Arizona with bad wifi but back in TULSA tomorrow hopefully!!

 ## General